 B. App developers may comply with this Code of Conduct by displaying more specific descriptions than that set forth in the explanatory text in sections II.A and II.B. “parentheticals.”
 The more specific descriptions can be used instead of the text suggested, or by displaying more specific information in an additional field.

-C. App developers may list below the categories in Sections II.A. and II.B. that do apply in smaller text the categories in II.A. and II.B. that do not apply.
+C. App developers may list below the categories in Sections II.A. and II.B. that do apply in smaller text than the categories in II.A. and II.B. that do not apply.

 D. Where practicable, participating app developers should display the applicable bolded text in Sections II.A. and II.B. in a single screen.